 Hope always dies last and we want to hear the good news also.
 There is a case of plastic recycling in Taiwan, which turns the recyclate into literally green gold.
 How do they do it?

-Super Textile, a leading Taiwanese maker of eco-fabric, started exporting to the United States and Japan in recent years, which gave a boost of up to 10 percent to its business, Lo said.
-“The response has been much warmer in the past two years due to rising awareness on global warming and fluctuating cotton prices,” Lo said.
-“We are optimistic that the World Cup publicity will help stir up more demand.”
-Taiwan, a small island that consumes about 4.5 billion plastic bottles annually, is seen as having an advantage in manufacturing eco-textiles through lower transportation and recycling costs.
-Tzu Chi Foundation, one of the island’s largest charity groups, runs 4,500 recycling stations across Taiwan with the help of about 70,000 volunteers who collected 12,000 tonnes of used bottles last year.
+Super Textile, a leading Taiwanese maker of eco-fabric, started exporting to the United States and Japan in recent years,.
+That gave a boost of up to 10 percent to its business, Lo said.
+“The response has been much warmer in the past years due to rising awareness on global warming and fluctuating cotton prices,” Lo said.